MicrosoftDocs/quantum-docs/articles/contributing-samples.md

     - Using Q# to understand superposition and entanglement.

     In this sample, you can use Q# to prepare qubits in an entangled state, and to check that measuring these qubits lets you win a game known as the _CHSH game_ more often than you can without entanglement.
-    This game helps us understand entanglement, and has even been used experimentally to help test that the universe really is quantum mechanical in nature.
+    This game helps you understand entanglement, and has even been used experimentally to help test that the universe really is quantum mechanical in nature.
 ```

 Users of your sample will also appreciate knowing what they need to run it (for example, do users just need the Quantum Development Kit itself, or do they need additional resources such as node.js or a Microsoft Azure subscription?):